Lisa Vanderpump Is the Royalty America Craves

 Vanderpump is used to sharing her life with anyone who walks through the doors of Villa Rosa, and she’s equally generous today, ambling over her marshmallow-fluff white carpets, laughing her gravelly laugh, pointing out the many things she BeDazzled herself.
 She has handled the décor for all the restaurants she and Ken have opened in their 35 years together, and her taste runs toward eclectic pastiche of rich-person lifestyle trends through the centuries.
 Villa Rosa, a modern glass house, contains the marble statuary of the Italian Renaissance, the gilded touches of Versailles, the mirrored surfaces of Art Deco, the tufted pink glamour of 1940s Hollywood, and the timeless florals of the English countryside.

 We settle on the back patio, overlooking some swans in the mini-moat.
 A housekeeper serves us black tea in baby-pink china mugs and Vanderpump insists I eat as many Dove chocolates and Walkers shortbread cookies as I want.
 Villa Rosa, I notice, looks very similar to Villa Blanca, her L.A.
 Italian restaurant, which looks similar to Vanderpump Dog Rescue, her shelter and pet-goods store.
-The unifying motif is BeDazzling plus richly colored silks plus flower arrangements the size of kindergarteners.
+The unifying motif is BeDazzling plus richly colored silks plus flower arrangements the size of kindergartners.
 The latter she used to create by hand herself, but now she’s trained a member of her restaurant staff to make them to her specifications.

 A ball of blond fluff jumps up and steals one of my cookies.
 Vanderpump grabs him, and pulls him into her chest.
 “This is Harrison.
 I bite his nose.
 He doesn’t like it.
 He’ll growl at me, but I don’t care what he says.
 I always say to him, ‘I don’t care what you think,’” she says, raising her voice into the register of baby talk.
 “He’s the worst dog I’ve ever had.
 He took a piece of steak off a customer’s plate once at Pump.
 He’s Jax in a fur coat.”